 Tina Benigno is a PhD candidate in Humanities at York University where she researches young people's media and cultures, focusing on girlhood and cinema/TV.
 She holds a MA in Film Studies from York University and a BA in Cinema Studies, English, and Italian Studies from the University of Toronto.
-Her research interests include girls, youth, qualitative research, speculative fiction, cinema and media studies, neoliberalism and neoliberal feminism, young people's views on socio-political issues and activism, and care.
-From her doctoral work with teen girls from various communities in Toronto, she has noticed that neoliberalism encourages desire of all sorts (i.e. for self-improvement, for certain types of relationships, for a better world) through various stories, adaptations, and curated presentations of activism.
-Incidentally, the means by which these desires are sustained are also what make it difficult for the girls to actually challenge the structural issues that are complicating the fulfillment of their desire.
+Her research interests include girls, youth, cinema & media studies, care, speculative fiction, neoliberal feminism, qualitative research, and young people's views on socio-political issues, activism and alternative spirituality.
+Her current doctoral work comes out of group interviews with teen girls from various communities in Toronto.
+This work explores the notion of the 'extra-ordinary' girl under capitalism, where being extra-ordinary or powerful is secondary to care and connection for the 'ordinary' girl.
+Focusing specifically on the activist and witch figures in popular film/TV and society, she addresses the dialogic relationship between these figures of the extra-ordinary girl and cultural-historical practices of girls.

 Morgan Bimm is a PhD candidate in Gender, Feminist, and Women’s Studies at York University.
 Her research interests include integrating fan studies and feminist theory, particularly as they relate to the consumption of ‘girly’ texts, music, and aesthetics.
 Morgan’s academic publications include a co-authored chapter on Carly Rae Jepsen and nationhood in The Spaces and Places of Canadian Popular Culture, as well as writing on the online meta-lives of protest signs featuring pop lyrics in the forthcoming Networked Feminisms: Activist Assemblies and Digital Practices.
 She is passionate about critical pedagogy and has co-organized a student-centred teaching and learning symposium, facilitated workshops in partnership with the York Queer Graduate Student Caucus, and runs a regular pedagogy discussion group for local graduate students.
 Her writing has also appeared in A.Side, Feminist Space Camp Magazine, and various zines.